MTNakata/rpy2_wrapper/README.md

 1. Purpose
 2. What is contained in rpy2_wrapper?
-3. Building the development environment
+3. Examples
-4. Test
+4. Building the development environment

 # 1. Purpose